The above cartoon was produced by an anonymous cartoonist.

 1-5-08.
 I spent the morning in the kayak.
 It was warm enough to go without a jacket.
 I thought about going up one of the trees, but it was too windy.

 1-6-08.
 I did some exploring near the Mississippi coast this morning and noticed birds (including woodpeckers) feeding on the tallows there.
-Since the foot problem flared up again, I decided to spend the rest of the day getting caught up on things in the office.

 1-7-08.
 I only had time for a short visit to the area south of Stennis today.
 I took a photo that explains the photo that I posted on December 31.
 The explanation is posted